mplutka/tm-bt-led/README.md

 2. Open a Windows and `cd` inside the code directory

-3. Determine your Thrustmaster BT's Bluetooth address
+3. Attach your own Thrustmaster BT LED
 	a.
+Determine your TM BT's bluetooth address.
+Use discover.bat for this and start pairing by pressing both upper buttons an the peripheral while scanning.
+It should find it and show you the device's address.
+	b.
 Inside file 0008d3aabbcc.dump, change "uuid" and "address" at the bottom of the file to match your TM BL address (e.g. 0008d3112233 and 00:08:d3:11:22:33)
-	b.
+	c.
 Rename file 0008d3aabbcc.dump to match your TM BL address (e.g. 0008d3112233.dump)

 4.  `npm install` (This should install everything needed.
 If something fails especially on compilation, check Prerequisites#5)